ontolex/morph/index.md

 </div>

-In order to set the order of morphs and also simplify the process of form generation, the property `morph:next` points from one InflectionSlot to the next.
+In order to set the order of morphs and also simplify the process of form generation, the property `morph:next` points from one `morph:InflectionRule` to the next.

 <div class="entity">